pinc-official/pinc-docs/docs/Language Features/let-bindings.md

 // result is now 6
 ```

-By shadowing a variable, you are essentially redeclaring the variable with the same name.
+By shadowing a variable, you are essentially redeclaring the variable with the same name. <br />
 You are however not changing the value of the first declaration.

 ```